-Tuition for the 2020 Fall class is $425.
+Tuition for the 2021 Fall class is $425.
 Students are required to purchase a Pigment Kit from the Institute that will contain the dry pigment needed for the class, at an additional cost of $50.00 (unless one has already been purchased for a previous class).
 Costs of any other personal supplies (brushes, pencils, palettes, etc.) will be purchased by the student.
-We offer a 20% discount coupon to Columbia Art & Drafting.

 We offer 3 levels of Iconography Intensive instruction every August.
-In this full emersion program, students participate in the entire process, from board preparation to gilding, drawing and painting on a specially hand-prepared icon board.
+In this full emersion program, students participate in the entire process from board preparation to gilding, drawing and painting on a specially hand-prepared icon board.
 Pigments, gold leaf and optional specialty supplies are sold separately at a nominal fee.
 Classes fill quickly, so please register early: Click here to learn more.

 Since 1996, classes have been held in the Bishop Scott room, in the lower part of Trinity Episcopal Cathedral’s Commons, Trinity Episcopal Cathedral 147 NW 19th Avenue, Portland, Oregon (corner of NW 19th and Everett Street).

 During the uncertainty of COVID and while Trinity Episcopal Cathedral is closed, the alternate class location is TBA.

 Students are asked to park in the lot directly across from Trinity Cathedral’s main entrance on the East side of 19th.
 The Institute will issue a special parking code to be used in the lot’s pay station to provide free parking during iconography class.